 Vibrant Vietnam is a country filled with bucket list-worthy sights and experiences.
-These amazing places to visit in Vietnam, highlight the nation’s fascinating history, rich culture, natural beauty and lip-smacking cuisine.
+If you are wondering where to go in Vietnam, we have a shortlist of highlights for you.
+These amazing places to visit in Vietnam, showcase the Southeast Asian nation’s fascinating history, rich culture, natural beauty and lip-smacking cuisine.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.